Unirep/Unirep/packages/docs/docs/contracts-api/unirep-voting-sol.md

 ---
-title: UniRep Voting contract
+title: "Example: UniRep Voting contract"
 ---

-This is an example contract that utilizes the core UniRep contract and the Voting Prize NFT contract. `UnirepoVoting.sol` is initialized with the number of projects and `VotingPrizeNFT.sol`.
+This is an example contract that utilizes the core UniRep contract and the Voting Prize NFT contract.
+It can help users anonymously join a hackathon project, anonymously vote, and anonymously claim prize.
+`UnirepoVoting.sol` is initialized with the number of projects and `VotingPrizeNFT.sol`.

 There are two types of users: hackers and voters.
 A hacker can join a project of a certain project ID.
 The voters and hackers can vote for a project ID with one upvote or one downvote.